Open Science Policies - Open Access Policy

 -

-The RCAAP network (Repositórios Científicos de Acesso Aberto de Portugal) is made up of a set of repositories from institutions that are part of the project.
-The list of these repositories can be found here: RCAAP - Open Access Scientific Repositories of Portugal.
+The RCAAP (Open Access Scientific Repositories of Portugal) network is a network composed of a set of repositories from institutions that are part of the project.
+The list of these repositories can be found here: RCAAP – Open Access Scientific Repositories of Portugal.

 RCAAP is an initiative managed and operated by FCT.
-RCAAP aims to increase the visibility, accessibility and dissemination of the results of national academic and scientific research activity and to facilitate access to information on national scientific production on an open access basis.
+RCAAP aims to increase the visibility, accessibility, and dissemination of the results of national academic and scientific research activities and to facilitate access to information on national scientific output on an open access basis.

 -

-The deposit of the thesis or dissertation in a repository of the RCAAP network is a condition for it to be open access.
+The deposit of the thesis or dissertation in an RCAAP network repository is a condition for it to remain in open access.

 -

-The deposit must be made within a maximum of 60 days after the degree is awarded, and must be made by the institution that awarded the degree if it was obtained in Portugal, or by the author himself if the degree was obtained at a foreign institution.
+The deposit must be made within a maximum period of 60 days after obtaining the degree, and must be made by the institution awarding the degree if it was obtained in Portugal, or by the author themselves if the degree was obtained at a foreign institution.

 -

 Yes.
-The thesis or dissertation can be deposited cumulatively in other repositories, or in other media, such as the author's personal pages.
+The thesis or dissertation may be deposited cumulatively in other repositories, or in other media, such as the author's personal web pages.

 -

-By applying a Creative Commons license to their thesis or dissertation, the author is creating the conditions for it to be accessible and reusable by anyone with an interest in it, thus fulfilling the purpose of making content resulting from FCT funding open access.
-In this way, the author makes it possible for third parties to use his or her thesis or dissertation freely, so that they can disseminate it, adapt it, etc., by crediting the author.
+By applying a Creative Commons license to their thesis or dissertation, authors are creating the conditions for it to be accessible and reusable by anyone who is interested, thus fulfilling the purpose of making content resulting from FCT funding openly accessible.
+In this way, the author makes it possible for third parties to freely use their thesis or dissertation, which they can disseminate, adapt, etc., provided that the author is given due credit.

 -

-A Creative Commons (CC) license is a license based on an alternative model to traditional copyright, giving the author the possibility to define how he wants his work to be used by third parties and, therefore, which rights reserved for him by the traditional copyright regime are allowed to be exercised by third parties.
+A Creative Commons (CC) license is a license based on an alternative model to traditional copyright, giving the author the possibility to define how they want their work to be used by third parties and, therefore, which rights reserved under the traditional copyright regime may be exercised by third parties.

-There are several types of Creative Commons license(About CC Licenses - Creative Commons), and the one indicated in FCT's Open Access Policy states that, as a rule, the author must associate a CC-BY, CC-BY-NC, CC-BY-ND or CC-BY-NC-ND license with their article, or equivalent, as long as it is authorized by FCT.
+There are several types of Creative Commons licenses ( About CC Licenses – Creative Commons), and the FCT Open Access Policy indicates that, as a rule, authors must associate their articles with a CC-BY, CC-BY-NC, CC-BY-ND, or CC-BY-NC-ND license, or equivalent, provided that it is authorized by the FCT.

 -

-This license allows the thesis or dissertation to be copied and shared, as well as its reuse and the creation of derivative works, and authorship must always be acknowledged.
+This license allows the thesis or dissertation to be copied and shared, as well as reused and used to create derivative works, provided that the authorship is always acknowledged.
 More information can be found here.

 -